thunderbird/areweesmifiedyet/README.md

-# Automation for Are We ESMified Yet website
+# Automation for Thunderbird's Are We ESMified Yet website

 Collect current ESMification status from TaskCluster.